Palomarrrr/MelonWM/README.md

 ## TO DO LIST
 (This will grow as I think of more things to do)

-Add the option for command flags to seed
 Have the default directory set as ~/.config/melon on both the wm and seed